rndme/vcc/README.md

 ## Demos
  ( [adapted from a series of informative react demos](https://github.com/ruanyf/react-demos) ) by [ruanyf](https://github.com/ruanyf)

+ You can also run/tweak/destroy demo04 in an [editable online pagedemo](http://pagedemos.com/vccbasicdemo/)

 1. [Render HTML](#demo01-render-html-source-live)
 1. [Use JavaScript in HTML](#demo02-use-javascript-in-html-source-live)